bgamari/ghc-wiki-import/newtype-optimization-for-gadts.md

-In particular, matching on the constructor reveals an existential and/or type evidence.
-As Dan Doel found, and pumpkin relayed in [ https://ghc.haskell.org/trac/ghc/ticket/1965\#comment:16](https://ghc.haskell.org/trac/ghc/ticket/1965#comment:16), we have to be careful not to reveal such evidence without forcing the evidence.
+In particular, matching on the constructor reveals an existential and/or type information.
+As Dan Doel found, and pumpkin relayed in [ https://ghc.haskell.org/trac/ghc/ticket/1965\#comment:16](https://ghc.haskell.org/trac/ghc/ticket/1965#comment:16), we have to be careful not to reveal such information without forcing the evidence.
 Since we're using the newtype optimization, the evidence is in the contained field itself.

 ## Sample uses